CBielstein/cbielstein.github.io/themes/hugo-lodi-theme/README.md

 # Lodi Theme

 This theme is a Hugo port of [Alexis Collado's portfolio website](http://www.alexiscollado.com).
-It is meant to be a portfolio theme, with sections for describing yourself, your process, and some case studies.
+It is meant to be a portfolio theme, with sections for describing yourself, your specialties, and some case studies.

 ![](images/screenshot.png)